 This guitar comes standard with acoustic/electric Bluestick pickup that features a volume control inside the sound hole in lieu of knobs in the guitars side.

-The Breedlove SC25-MY
+4. Breedlove SC25-MY

-With the unique style cutaway design, the unique shape of the head stock, and bridge - this guitar is an attention grabber.
+With the unique style cutaway design, the unique shape of the head stock, and bridge, this guitar is an attention grabber.
 It's a total non conformist.
 Breedlove guitars just don't give a flip what you think about their looks, and that is why they look so awesome!

 What is most unique about this specific guitar, however, is that it uses Myrtle wood for it's back and sides.
-Myrtle wood is a totally non traditional tone wood - and this specific model of guitar is best suited to finger stylist and persons who don't use a heavy pick style attack.
+Myrtle wood is a totally non-traditional tone wood, and this specific model of guitar is best suited to finger stylist and persons who don't use a heavy pick style attack.
 This is an outstanding guitar for the musicians suited to it, or anyone looking for something different.

-The Taylor 712 Acoustic Guitar!!
+5. Taylor 712 Acoustic Guitar

 I can't say that I've met Bob Taylor, but I can certainly say that I've stood a mere ten feet away from him on several occasions to hear him talk about guitars, and guitar building.
 I've had my hands on more Martin guitars than I'll ever possibly remember, and neither would I be able to ever remember just how many Taylor guitars that I've had my hands on.
-The Taylor Guitar Company is making HUGE strides in guitar innovation, and have set a modern standard in that they do mass produce fine guitars, and also in that those guitars are unlike Martin guitars each and every time that one is produced.
+The Taylor Guitar Company is making huge strides in guitar innovation, and they have set a modern standard in that they do mass produce fine guitars, and also in that those guitars are unlike Martin guitars each and every time that one is produced.

 Taylor guitars have their own unique bracing pattern, and their own unique voice, and what could possibly be said against a company that can take wood from old warehouse pallets and turn it into a fine guitar?

-For a list price or around $3,000.00 US Dollars the Taylor 712 comes with a hard shell case, and a limited lifetime warranty.
+For a list price or around $3,000, the Taylor 712 comes with a hard shell case, and a limited lifetime warranty.
 This guitar features a solid Engelmann Spruce sound board top, solid East Indian Rosewood back and sides, ebony fingerboard and bridge, Taylor's unique bracing pattern with scalloped braces, polyester finish, and Grover tuners.
 This guitar measures 25.5 inches in scale and 1 3/4 inches at the nut.

-Despite the huge popularity and appreciation for the Taylor Guitar Company's dreadnought sized guitars - many people feel that their smaller size guitars are the company's strongest instruments.
-Despite it's Martin Orchestra Model appearance - all Taylor guitars are made to unique dimensional specifications, and this one is no exception.
+Despite the huge popularity and appreciation for the Taylor Guitar Company's dreadnought-sized guitars, many people feel that their smaller size guitars are the company's strongest instruments.
+Despite its Martin Orchestra Model appearance, all Taylor guitars are made to unique dimensional specifications, and this one is no exception.
 The unique design, shape and feel of Taylor brand necks is often times the very thing that makes someone a Taylor Guitar convert.
 Give a Taylor guitar a try before you decide that you want a Martin, or an offering by one of Martin's smaller competitors.

-1989 Taylor 712 - This is a terrific demonstration
+1989 Taylor 712

 All of these guitars are spectacular instruments.
 Anyone who purchases any one of these guitars has purchased a guitar of superb value that will not only last a lifetime should it be cared for properly, but can be handed down through the generations as a prized family heirloom.
-There are NOT better guitars than any of these, there are only guitars with fancier ornamentation, or guitars that are more suited to specific individuals and styles of play.
+There are not better guitars than any of these, there are only guitars with fancier ornamentation, or guitars that are more suited to specific individuals and styles of play.

-So far as pricing is concerned - there is only recommended retail prices to be dealt with here - one should know that some dealers will have a set price, and you can either take it or leave it.
-There are other dealers, however, that provide some wiggle room, and will do a bit of dealing - especially if a guitar is traded in as well.
+So far as pricing is concerned: There is only recommended retail prices to be dealt with here.
+One should know that some dealers will have a set price, and you can either take it or leave it.
+There are other dealers, however, that provide some wiggle room, and will do a bit of dealing, especially if a guitar is traded in as well.
 Of course any of these guitars could be purchased on credit with a down payment—but of course, again, not every dealer of such fine instruments will be either willing or able to offer that option.